Social Security Numbers for Nonimmigrant Workers

 As noted above, you must demonstrate a need for the SSN.
 Your dependent children likely will not be able to obtain SSNs, but there's a small chance your spouse might.
 With a few exceptions, spouses and children who accompany nonimmigrants on dependent visas, such as those with E-1, E-2, E-3, F-2, H-4, or J-2 status, are not authorized to work in this country.

-Spouses with E-1, E-2, E-3, J-2, or L-2 status are authorized to accept U.S. employment.
-They must, in most cases, apply for an Employment Authorization Document (EAD) before they start work.
-The same goes for H-4 spouses married to an H-1B nonimmigrant who is the main beneficiary of an approved Form I-140, Immigrant Petition for Alien Worker (in other words, whose employer is sponsoring them for a green card).
+Spouses with E-1, E-2, E-3, J-2, or L-2 status are authorized to accept U.S. employment incident to their status.
+J-2 spouses must apply for an Employment Authorization Document (EAD) before they start work.
+The same goes for H-4 spouses married to an H-1B nonimmigrant who is the main beneficiary of an approved Form I-140, Immigrant Petition for Alien Worker or has received H-1B status beyond the usual six-year maximum period (in other words, whose employer is sponsoring them for a green card).

 Those who need to apply for work permission can do so by submitting Form I-765 to USCIS.
 (Also see these special instructions for H-4 spouses.)